 Results: Results of the exit interview questions dealing with the research methods goal are shown in Table 2.
-Of the students who responded to the exit interview questions, results are certainly in line with our goals; well over 75% of the graduating seniors responding believed that the undergraduate program in Psychological Science did a good job (i.e., moderately or strongly agreed) in teaching critical thinking, scientific literacy and methodological competence.
+Of the students who responded to the exit interview, results are in line with our goals; well over 75% of the responding graduating seniors believed that the undergraduate program in Psychological Science did a good job (i.e., moderately or strongly agreed) in teaching critical thinking, scientific literacy and methodological competence.

-Item Percent of Students Providing Rating of 4 or 5 Mean (SD) gave me the ability to use scientific reasoning to interpret psychological phenomena 90.57% 4.23 (0.80) increased my psychology information literacy 94.34% 4.45 (0.80) gave me the ability to engage in innovative and integrative thinking and problem solving 84.91% 4.3 (0.72) gave me the ability to interpret, design, and conduct basic psychological research 98.11% 4.53 (0.54) gave me the ability to incorporate sociocultural factors in scientific inquiry 84.91% 4.23 (0.70)
+Item Percent of Students Providing Rating of 4 or 5 Mean (SD) gave me the ability to use scientific reasoning to interpret psychological phenomena 100 4.69 (0.47) increased my psychology information literacy 100 4.82 (0.39) gave me the ability to engage in innovative and integrative thinking and problem solving 94.55 4.64 (0.59) gave me the ability to interpret, design, and conduct basic psychological research 96.36 4.60 (0.63) gave me the ability to incorporate sociocultural factors in scientific inquiry 96.36 4.62 (0.56)

 Graduating seniors overwhelmingly believed that obtaining a B.A. in Psychological Science helped improved their ability to reason scientifically and to think critically.
-Results of a standardized measure of methodological and statistical competency confirmed this conclusion.
 Graduating Senior Psychological Science majors greatly outperformed General Psychology students on our measure of methodological and statistical reasoning, demonstrating that the degree program had increased their knowledge substantially.
 Results fell short of our goal that 70% of students would receive a score of 70% or great, however, a substantial percent scored 60% or better.